chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 ### Configure a shared filesystem

 The active/hot-standby cluster configuration requires that artifacts are stored in a shared filesystem such as NFS.
-Please ensure that the configuration value `xl.repository.jackrabbit.artifacts.location` points to such a shared filesystem.
+Please ensure that the configuration value `xl.repository.jackrabbit.artifacts.location` points to such a shared filesystem and that it is accessible by all the nodes in the cluster.

 ### Configure node connection details